-The directors are responsible for the other information.
-The other information comprises the information included in the annual report but does not include the consolidated financial statements and our auditor's report thereon.
-Our opinion on the consolidated financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
+The Directors are responsible for the other information, which comprises the strategic report, the Directors' report and the ither information included in the annual report but does not include the consolidated financial statements and our auditor's report thereon.
+Our opinion on the consolidated financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Independent Auditor's Report to the members of Webis Holdings plc continued
+Independent Auditor's Report to the Members of Webis Holdings plc continued

-7. We have nothing to report on other matters on which we are required to report by exception
+7. Matters on which we are required to report by exception

-We have nothing to report in respect of the following matters where the Companies Acts 1931 to 2004 require us to report to you if, in our opinion:
+Under the Companies Acts 1931 to 2004, we are required to report to you if, in our opinion:

-- proper books of account have not been kept by the parent company and proper returns adequate for our audit have not been received from branches not visited by us; or - the parent company financial statements are not in agreement with the books of account and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the parent Company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of Directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.